hudir/hudir/README.md

 ### Hi there 👋 Welcome to my Github page

-- 🔭 I’m currently working on Team Project
+- 🔭 I’m currently working on Final Project
 - 🌱 I’m currently learning PostgresSQL
 - 🤔 I’m looking for help with AWS
 - 💬 Ask me about MERN stack development